DeryFerd/ML_DL-Studying-Progress/README.md

 ## Prerequisites

-To utilize the code and resources in this repository, you need to have the following software and libraries installed:

-- Python (version 3.6 or higher)
-- SQL Database Management System (e.g., MySQL, PostgreSQL, SQLite)
-- Jupyter Notebook or JupyterLab
-- Required Python libraries (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, etc.)
-- Required SQL libraries (e.g., pymysql, psycopg2, sqlite3)

-If you dont have those softwares in Python, just use Google Colaboratory instead.
-To utilize the code and resources in this repository, you can use Google Colaboratory
+To utilize the code and resources in this repository, you can use [Google Colaboratory](https://colab.research.google.com/), which provides a free online platform for running Jupyter notebooks with Python.
+This eliminates the need for local installations of Python and other software.
+The notebooks in this repository can be opened and executed directly on Google Colaboratory.

 ## Project Structure